 Self-Publishing Journey: Editing Stages, Smart Investments, and Visibility

 If you’re charting your self-publishing journey, start with this simple truth: a marketable book comes from smart editing choices and professional support, not shortcuts.
+Every self-publishing journey moves more smoothly when you choose the right editing stage at the right time.

 This mini-guide and flowchart walks you through self-publishing essentials – when to evaluate, edit, or polish your manuscript, plus tips to invest wisely and build visibility.